astronomer/docs/learn/airflow-openlineage.md

 OpenLineage is rapidly evolving, and new functionality and integrations are being added all the time.
 At the time of writing, the following are limitations when using OpenLineage with Airflow:

 - You must be running Airflow 2.3.0+ with OpenLineage 0.8.1+ to get lineage data for *failed* task runs.
 - Only some operators have bundled extractors (needed to collect lineage data out of the box).
+To see which extractors currently exist, check out the [OpenLineage repo](https://github.com/OpenLineage/OpenLineage/tree/main/integration/airflow/openlineage/airflow/extractors).
 To get lineage data from other operators, you can create your own [custom extractor](https://openlineage.io/blog/extractors/).
 - To get lineage data from an external system connected to Airflow, such as [Apache Spark](https://openlineage.io/integration/apache-spark/), you'll need to configure an [OpenLineage integration](https://openlineage.io/integration) with that system in addition to Airflow.